Glasgow-College-UESTC/ip-lectures/2024/lecture 10 - Strings and Structures (Hainan).md

 ---

-# Why is Dynamic Memory Allocation Necessary?
+# Why is dynamic memory allocation necessary?

 - Until now, we have only considered arrays of *fixed* size and *explicit* length specified at compile time, e.g., `int x[10];`
 - What if the appropriate array length depends on program input?